Efficient Evaluation of LLM Performance with Statistical Guarantees: Experimental Setup

 \textbf{Traditional active inference ablation}\;\;\; Since the baselines above omit the factor model---a core component of FAQ---we additionally ablate FAQ to isolate the contribution of PAI and our factor-model-guided hybrid sampling policy.
-Specifically, we replace PAI and hybrid sampling with \citet{zrnic2024active}'s sequential active inference---keeping the same factor-model predictions $\phat_j^{(t)}$, using their recommended labeling policies (see Eqs.~3 and 8 therein), and tuning their $\tau$-mixing parameter (Appendix \ref{appendix:experimental-details}).
+We replace PAI and hybrid sampling with \citet{zrnic2024active}'s sequential active inference---keeping the same factor-model predictions $\phat_j^{(t)}$, using their suggested labeling policies (Eqs.~3 and 8 therein), and tuning their $\tau$-mixing parameter (Appendix \ref{appendix:experimental-details}).

 \textbf{Metrics}\;\;\; We evaluate (a) coverage and (b) effective sample size (ESS).
 For each setting, we run $100$ random seeds for each of $2.2$K test models.
-In each seed/model, methods output Wald intervals of the form $[ \thetahat_{\text{method}} \pm 1.96 \sigma_{\text{method}} ]$ (clipped to be in $[0, 1]$), where $\sigma_{\text{method}}$ is computed via the method's plug-in variance formula at budget $n_b$.
+In each seed/model, methods output Wald intervals of the form $[ \thetahat_{\text{method}} \pm 1.96 \sigmahat_{\text{method}} ]$ (clipped to be in $[0, 1]$), where $\sigmahat_{\text{method}}$ is computed via the method's plug-in variance formula at budget $n_b$.
 Coverage is computed as the fraction of intervals containing $\theta$, averaged over models and seeds.
-ESS at budget $n_b$ is defined as { } where $\sigma_{\text{uniform}}^2$ is the plug-in variance of uniform sampling at the same budget $n_b$.
+ESS at budget $n_b$ is defined as $n_{\text{eff}} :=(\sigmahat^2_{\text{uniform}}/\sigmahat^2_{\text{method}}) n_b, $ where $\sigmahat_{\text{uniform}}^2$ is the plug-in variance of uniform sampling at the same budget $n_b$.
 Intuitively, $n_{\text{eff}}$ is the uniform-sampling budget that would yield the same variance as the method at budget $n_b$: thus, larger ESS implies stronger performance.
-We emphasize ESS (over raw interval width) since it directly corresponds to query-cost savings.\footnote{Because all tested methods are unbiased and asymptotically normal, ESS gains translate into proportional reductions in MSE.}
+We emphasize ESS (over raw interval width) since it directly corresponds to query-cost savings: an ESS multiplier of $m$ means matching uniform sampling's CI width with roughly a $1/m$ fraction of the queries.\footnote{As all tested methods are unbiased and asymptotically normal, ESS gains translate into proportional reductions in MSE.}

 \textbf{Good-faith evaluation}\;\;\; FAQ is tuned using only historical train/validation data (without access to test models).
 In contrast, to avoid understating baseline performance, we report baselines \textit{after post-hoc selection}: for each budget/dataset/missingness setting, we sweep baseline/ablation variants/hyperparameters on the test models (100 seeds) and report the best configuration (averaged across seeds), yielding an oracle-style upper bound that favors the baselines.